Code-Institute-Submissions/rockanrolla/README.md

   - The contents displayed on the first column of this section are about the future events of the band.
 A carrousel is available with six cards, each one containing information about a future event date, weekday, city, country, venue.
 Tickets availability is delivered with a barcode image and colored text over it (green or red).
 This should help the fans to take a decision about which should be the best concert to attend.

   - The contents displayed on the second column are related to the purchase of concerts tickets.
-A link is diplayed that should help to link the visitors to an external site where tickets can be bought.
+A link is displayed that should help to link the visitors to an external site where tickets can be bought.

 + __*Contact:*__

-  - The contents displayed on the first column of this section are about the form available for the visitor to give any kind of feedback about the band, their concerts, etc. A validated name and email is neccesary to send the feedback so this would give the band crew to give back a response, increasing the confidence between the musicians and the fans.
+  - The contents displayed on the first column of this section are about the form available for the visitor to give any kind of feedback about the band, their concerts, etc. A validated name and email is necessary to send the feedback so this would give the band crew to give back a response, increasing the confidence between the musicians and the fans.

   - The contents displayed on the second column are about the chance given to any fan to hire the band for music events.
 This is managed through an external company so the visitor is offer a link to it if this is their desire.